eververas/3DGazeNet/Readme.md

 ### Gaze360

 1\.
 Download the datset from the official source [here](http://gaze360.csail.mit.edu/).
-Place the dataset in the `datasets` folder in the root of this directory.
+Place the dataset in the `datasets` folder in the root of this repo.

 ### GazeCapture

 1\.
 Download the datset from the official source [here](https://gazecapture.csail.mit.edu/).
-Place the dataset in the `datasets` folder in the root of this directory.
+Place the dataset in the `datasets` folder in the root of this repo.

 ### MPIIFaceGaze

 1\.
 Download the datset from the official source [here](https://www.perceptualui.org/research/datasets/MPIIFaceGaze/).
-Place the dataset in the `datasets` folder in the root of this directory.
+Place the dataset in the `datasets` folder in the root of this repo.